 Loading...

-Five years on from Grenfell, reducing fire risk in outer walls is still an area of widespread debate, with progress hampered by a lack of understanding about what represents best practice.
+Reducing fire risk in outer walls is still an area of widespread debate, with progress hampered by a lack of understanding about what represents best practice.

 Fire safety experts are advocating the adoption of a higher level of protection throughout external wall systems in high-rise and high-risk buildings.
 In many cases, some key elements of the building envelope are not meeting the same levels of safety required by law for cladding.
 Breather membranes and vapour control layers are two of the most under-scrutinised and misunderstood elements.
 With that in mind, ITP have developed this fire safety hub to provide all the essential information you need to ensure compliance and maximise fire safety in breather membranes and vapour control layers, including classification, testing, certification and best practice.